-Updated October 25th, 2016 – The original trousers used in the SPECTRE teaser poster and London scenes are from designer Neil Barrett; as far as I can tell, they were originally identified by AJBoo7 user kadd on this thread.
-No longer available, unless you can find old stock at an independent boutique or for re-sale on the forums.
+Updated September 26th, 2017 – The original trousers used in the SPECTRE teaser poster and London scenes are from designer Neil Barrett.
+As far as I can tell, they were originally identified by AJB007 user kadd on this thread.
+They’re no longer available, unless you can find old stock at an independent boutique or for re-sale on the forums.
 For comparison, I found some Neil Barrett’s in a similar style (but all wool, no frogmouth pockets) available on Farfetch for £281.17/$425.00.
 The Suits of James Bond has more information on the pants.

 Here is a close-up of the fabric and front pocket detailing, courtesy of AJB007 member kadd.
 Thanks for sharing!